pierregillet/Video-library/README.md

 video_library
 =============

-A simple software to handle my video library, programmed mainly in C, and using databases (sqlite for now).
+A simple software to handle my video library, programmed mainly in C.

-I'm programming it to learn new concepts.
+I'm programming using it to learn new concepts.

-I'll try to implement Test Driven Development as I do it, and document the code using Doxygen.
+It will implement / use :
+* Databases (SQLite)
+* Test Driven Development
+* Documentation using Doxygen
+* The Meson Build System